dhannywi/COE332/homework04/README.md

 ```

 #### 2. Route `/epochs`
 Next, we will query for a list of all Epochs in the data set.
-Execute the command `curl localhost:5000/epochs` on your terminal, and you should get output similar to this:<br>
+Execute the command `curl localhost:5000/epochs` on your terminal, and you should get output similar to this:

 ```console
 [username]:~/COE332/homework04$ curl localhost:5000/epochs